 1.2.
 Setup breeding pairs of desired mouse strain the day before harvesting embryos.
 In this experiment, C57BL/6J strain of mice was used.
 Female mice used for ovaries and oviduct collection were not treated with any hormones for superovulation.

 1.3.
-2-24 hours prior to harvesting mouse fertilized eggs, prepare several Potassium Simplex Optimized Medium24 (KSOM) drop plates as follows: add a 50 μl drop of KSOM medium to the middle of a 35 mm tissue culture-treated dish and cover with 2 ml of Dimethylpolysiloxane (DMPS5X) and place at 37 oC, 5% CO2, 5% O2 and 90% N2 to equilibrate.
+2-24 h prior to harvesting mouse fertilized eggs, prepare several Potassium Simplex Optimized Medium24 (KSOM) drop plates as follows: add a 50 μL drop of KSOM medium to the middle of a 35 mm tissue culture-treated dish and cover with 2 mL of Dimethylpolysiloxane (DMPS5X) and place at 37 oC, 5% CO2, 5% O2 and 90% N2 to equilibrate.

 Note: Use disposable sterile plates and discard following exposure to lentiviruses.

 1.4.
-Prepare 1x solution of hyaluronidase in M2 medium from stock solution (100x, 30 mg/ml, store at -20 °C).
+Prepare 1x solution of hyaluronidase in M2 medium from stock solution (100x, 30 mg/mL, store at -20 °C).
 100x stock solution was prepared in water.

 1.5.
-24 hours post laser-assisted transduction of mouse fertilized eggs, set up breeding pairs between vasectomized male and female mice to prepare pseudopregnant female mice.
+24 h post laser-assisted transduction of mouse fertilized eggs, set up breeding pairs between vasectomized male and female mice to prepare pseudopregnant female mice.

 2. Isolation of Mouse Fertilized Eggs

 2.1.
-16-24 hours post mating, select female mice with vaginal plugs indicative of successful mating, humanely euthanize, and isolate ovaries and oviducts according to standard protocols25.
+16-24 h post mating, select female mice with vaginal plugs indicative of successful mating and humanely euthanize25.
 The mice used in this study were euthanized by cervical dislocation under deep CO2 or isoflurane inhalation.
-25

 2.2.
+Isolate ovaries and oviducts according to standard protocols25.

+2.3.
 Transfer the ovaries and oviducts to a 35 mm dish containing M2 media.